-The main result of the actions will be the improvement of competences and opportunities of participants. (vi) Enhand cing the role of 3 The 'Greece - Bulgaria CBC' area shares common history, cultural heritage, which along with culture an nd sustainable distinct nature values provide strong assets for sustainable tourism.
-Various and diverse in economic destinations exist and operate mostly isolated from each other.
-Although tourism is a dominant developme economic sector in several areas on both sides, there is still room for a more sustainable inclusion, and social growth.
-Analysis shows that there is low mobility of tourists within the area (due to poor innovation. connectivity and absent of cooperation between destinations). il illovation.
+The main result of the actions will be the improvement of competences and opportunities of participants. culture a and social participants.
+The 'Greece - Bulgaria CBC' area shares common history, cultural heritage, which along with distinct nature values provide strong assets for sustainable tourism.
+Various and diverse destinations exist and operate mostly isolated from each other.
+Although tourism is a dominant economic sector in several areas on both sides, there is still room for a more sustainable growth.
+Analysis shows that there is low mobility of tourists within the area (due to poor connectivity and absent of cooperation between destinations).
 Exploitation of wellness, food and wine, hiking, biking, city, and culture tourist products create a significant (partly exploited) opportunity for transforming tourism into a more sustainable activity.
 Needs include the quality improvement of public and private tourism infrastructure and services and aim to increase competitiveness to exploit prominent types of tourism market as silver and inclusive tourism.
-In the field of territorial development, the Border Orientation Paper suggests: 'the investments in promoting destination marketing of the regions, linked with the offer of local products (gastro tourism and wine production) and investment in higher attractiveness of the hiking routes to develop accompanying offers as info-points, information/educative tables, maps, refreshment points, etc. The programme will focus on: • the transition of destinations (and their touristic enterprises) towards more inclusive, sustainable and resilience models.
+In the field of territorial development, the Border Orientation Paper suggests: 'the investments in promoting destination marketing of the regions, linked with the offer of local products (gastro tourism and wine production) and investment in higher attractiveness of the hiking routes to develop accompanying offers as info-points, information/educative tables, maps, refreshment points, etc. The programme will focus on: the transition of destinations (and their touristic enterprises) towards more inclusive, sustainable and resilience models.
 Exploitation and valorisation of common heritage Main result of the actions will be the enhancement of sustainable touristic growth and the increase of economic effects.
 Activities to enterprises could be provided with the use of SPF.
-Activities to enterprises could be provided with the use of SFF.